 Day 5: Rocky Mountain Hike

 Up to this point, we had been fortunate to have really good weather.
-But, the West Coast of New Zealand’s South island is known as the “wet coast” for a reason, and our run of sunny weather ended when a huge storm hit the West Coast.
+But, the West Coast of New Zealand’s South island is known as the “wet coast” for a reason, and our sunny weather ended when a huge storm hit.
 Fortunately, our skillful guides modified our itinerary to avoid the brunt of it, but we still had light to moderate rain during our hike on Rocky Mountain near Lake Wanaka.